codewinkel/logback-extensions/README.md

 **optional** properties are:

-* `logState` every log state you want to execute a GET call.
-Available states are the known: ERROR, WARN, INFO, DEBUG, TRACE you can also configure more than one log state with more logState tags - default: nothing
+* `loggingLevel` every log state you want to execute a GET call.
+Available states are the known: ERROR, WARN, INFO, DEBUG, TRACE you can also configure more than one log state with more loggingLevel tags - default: nothing
 * `successStatusCodeMin` minimum successful http status code - default: 200
 * `successStatusCodeMax` maximum successful http status code - default: 299
 * `queueSize` size of the executing reporting queue @TODO - default: 0